Using Git as you work¶

 Make sure you’re in branch

-$ git checkout master $ git push origin master
+$ git checkout main $ git push origin main

 You can keep any branch up to date using this method.
 If you’re working on a